vexflow/vexflow/README.md

 ## Native API

-If you need more control, you can use the low-level VexFlow API.
+You can use the low-level VexFlow API if you need more control.
 Below, we render a stave using SVG.
 [See a running example of the low-level API here.](https://vexflow.github.io/vexflow-examples/getting-started)

 ```javascript
 const { Renderer, Stave } = VexFlow;